angoca/db2-docker/instance/expc/README.md

 The name of the container will be `db2inst1`.

+You can try the following line in order to not use privileged mode:

+    sudo docker run -i -t --ipc="host" --cap-add IPC_LOCK --cap-add IPC_OWNER --name="db2inst1" -p 50000:50000 angoca/db2-instance

 Once the container is running, the console is active under the `/tmp/db2_conf` directory.
 In this directory you will find a DB2 response file and a script to create an